PeijinV5/HE2RNA_code/HE2RNA_ReadMe_Peijin.md

 ```

-## Gene expression prediction experiment (note that for now I only have LGG image data)
+## Gene expression prediction experiment

 To run an experiment, write first a config file or use one of the examples available in folder condigs.

-* config_CD3_LGG.ini: prediction of CD3 genes on LGG, using all available tiles (8,000) per slide, and starting training from scratch!
+* config_CD3_LGG.ini: prediction of CD3 genes on LGG, using supertiles, and starting training from scratch!

 Launch experiment with a single train-test split:
 ```bash